carlosviniharo/trade_bot/README.md

 docker run -d -p 27017:27017 --name mongo mongo
 ```

-## How to run the project in you local docker environment.
+## How to run the project in your local docker environment.
 1. Clone the repository.
 2. Run the following command to build the docker image.
 ```bash